Kristina01111000/Drws_site/README.md

 - emails not critical,  waiting until the new year to send them
 - he is considering just using an email for his patients
 - check email google doc
+- see if voice is good enough for the call tomorrow